Prism182/Prism182/README.md

 - 👋 Hi, I’m @Prism182
-- 👀 I’m interested in Making shit in coding languages that i have either never touvhed before and know nothing about or know tiny snippets of code from and want to learn more
+- 👀 I’m interested in making shit in coding languages that i have either never touched before and know nothing about or know tiny snippets of code from and want to learn more about them
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on nothing as of now
+- 💞️ I’m looking to collaborate on nothing as of now and probably will not want to colaberate with anyone for a long time (doesnt mean I will never so if you are for some reason intrested then contact me using my email below)
 - 📫 How to reach me prism182.github@outlook.com
 - ⚡ Fun fact: Did you know it would only take 10 minuites to hack a computer through brute force means on the same network? no? well me neither untill i tested it on an old computer of mine